1. How do I know if the course I attended is eligible under the Scheme?

 Yes.
 You may download the paper application form from the website - “Paper Application Form (for employed applicants)” or “Paper Application Form (for applicants in between jobs)”.

-Applicants using paper application form must come in person to the HKSI Institute’s office at Room 510, 5/F, Wing On Centre, 111 Connaught Road Central, Hong Kong) to submit the completed application form together with all supporting documents.
+Applicants using paper application form must come in person to the HKSI Institute’s office to submit the completed application form together with all supporting documents.
 Submission by mail will NOT be accepted.

 15. Do I still need to provide a set of application form in hard copy after I submitted the application online?